Census Dots

 Native American/Other

-Of the 593 places in Alabama, New Site is the 347th most populous.
+New Site is ranked the 375th most populous place in Alabama, out of 594 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Site was ranked the 347th most populous place in the 2020 Census.

 New Site's White Population